All Episodes

 Sam Zell was on CNBC this morning saying that the U.S. economy will avoid recession as the housing market begins to recover this spring.

-Sam Zell's company's chairman of Equity Investments Group, he's uh he owns the Chicago Tribune, the LA Times.
+Sam Zell's company's chairman of Equity Investments Group, he owns the Chicago Tribune, the L.A.
+Times.

-He also owns the Chicago Cubs, because he he bought the Tribune Company, which owns all those other entities.
+He also owns the Chicago Cubs because he bought the Tribune company, which owns all those other entities.

 And he said on CNBC today, he said, obviously what we have going on is an attempt to create a self-fulfilling prophecy.

-We have two Democrat candidates who are vying each other with each other to describe the economic situation worse.
+We have two Democrat candidates who are vying with each other to describe the economic situation worse.

-The reality is if you live on Wall Street and you're in the credit markets, the world couldn't be worse.
+The reality is, if you live on Wall Street and you're into credit markets, the world couldn't be worse.

-If you're a farmer and you're getting 25 bucks for your wheat, you're having a great time.
+If you're a farmer and you're getting $25 for your wheat, you're having a great time.

-If you're a CEO and you got a balance sheet that's bulletproof, you're in a great position.
+If you're a CEO and you've got a balance sheet that's bulletproof, you're in a great position.

 The whole thing is way out of control, way out of hand.

-Zell said that all who he doesn't try to pick bottoms in the markets he believes housing is hit.
+Zell said that although he doesn't try to pick bottoms in the markets, he believes housing has hit its nader and it'll turn around this spring as inventory clears out.

-Uh he also voiced support for uh the chairman of the Federal Reserve, Ben Bernanke.
+He also voiced support for the chairman of the Federal Reserve, Ben Bernanke.

 He says, I think we should be renewed.

-Uh he should be renewed when his terms up.
+He should be renewed when his term's up.

-One of the uh positives of the U.S. is having people in a position as the Federal Reserve Chairman for long periods of time.
+One of the positives of the U.S. is having people in a position of the Federal Reserve Chairman for long periods of time.

 Now, he is exactly right.